|Computer & Information Science Department: CISCO|

 2. Labs: During the course, labs will be used to guide students through the practical application of concepts learned in the chapter content and provide an opportunity to learn skills for configuring Cisco routers and switches.
 Lab assignments will be provided in the assignments section of each chapter on Blackboard.
 Once a lab assignment is completed it should be submitted using Blackboard.
 Assignments are considered completed when the questions on the lab assignment are answered and a copy of the configuration has been submitted.

-During the course, study guides will be provided to assist students with
+During the course, study guides may be provided to assist students with

 identifying key information in the reading assignment.
 These study guides